Self build structural warranty process

 Choose whether you want building control included in your self build warranty.

 Details regarding the project are collected along with the status of where you are in the process.
 We will ask you who is carrying out the building control function.
 If this hasn’t been arranged yet, then you have the option to request for the building control function be incorporated with the provision of the structural warranty.
-This is usually the most cost effective solution.
+This is usually a cost effective solution.

 If you have arranged building control separately, then your warranty will be quoted with a technical audit fee.
 A technical audit is the term we use to define the process of our nominated surveyor physically checking your project.
 This is done from design through the course of construction utilising a plan check and series of site based inspections.